If you must listen to bad music, use headphones. - JW

 And it contains words.
 Words that go 'round and 'round in my brain late at night until they must be ousted, and here's where they land.

-Google will by then be a small nuclear power in East Asia (Googistan?), and America will be called the AU - like Europe is called the EU - and we'll have chips in our brains, and our net worth will be stored in bar-codes on our necks, and our money will be called the Amero.
+Google may by then be a small nuclear power in East Asia (Googistan?), and America may be called the AU - like Europe is called the EU - and we may have chips in our brains, and our net worth may be stored in bar-codes on our necks, and our money may be called the Amero.

 I don't think so, though.
 I used to worry but not anymore.

 Most of us love freedom just too much to sit still while those chips are implanted, too individualistic to be bar-coded, and too street-smart to be fooled for long.

 But I've learned, as did the great writer Kurt Vonnegut, Jr, that anything can happen!